AC/DC’s Angus Young is best categorized as a classic rock guy, though AC/DC still sees a lot of significant mainstream success.

 Young doesn’t really use a lot of effects on AC/DC’s records, so you can make do with an amp and guitar along, assuming that amp has its own gain source.

 If your amp doesn’t have a gain source, you’ll need to add a distortion pedal, where the same gain and EQ practices will apply.
-But, before we talk about pedals, let’s dial in a good Angus Young EQ via the JamUp app:
+But aside from distortion pedals, which aren't always necessary, let’s dial in a good Angus Young EQ via the JamUp app:

-I found that this setting for low gain, from our amp settings guide, seemed to produce the best results for songs like “Rock or Bust” and “Runaway Train” where Young really kicked in the heavy power chords and riffs.
+I found that this setting for low gain, from our amp settings guide, seemed to produce the best results for songs like “Rock or Bust” and “Runaway Train” where Young really kicked in the heavy power chord riffs.

 Here are the numbers: